zouyee/coredns/middleware/file/README.md

   file.
 This option disables that behavior.
 * `upstream` defines upstream resolvers to be used resolve external names found (think CNAMEs) pointing to external names.
+* `ignore_serial` makes CoreDNS ignore the serial on disk and substitute the Unix epoch as the serial.
+For zones that are signed this is ignored.

 ## Examples